AN INTERVIEW WITH DANIEL NELSON OF LIMBS POST-HARDCORE OUTFIT FROM FLORIDA.

 Thank you for your time and we wish all of the best in the record promotion.
 We are very thrilled for more music to be dropped from Limbs and fully support you into Europe!

-For all reviews and articles available on SICK AND SOUND for LIMBS band, please check out:
+For all articles and reviews available on SICK AND SOUND for LIMBS please check out:

 For all interviews available on SICK AND SOUND, please check out: